ScriptedSnark/HLSP-Launcher-for-yandi505/README.md

  - [x] Full optimization

-Thanks to n1kodim for helping.
+Thanks to n1kodim for helping with code)